 ABI 235 Feline Training

 ABI 272 Feline Behavior & Enrichment

 ABI 313 Feline Health & Nutrition

-ABI 335 Advanced Feline Training
+ABI 335 Advanced Feline Training You will also choose one elective from the following:

+ABI 126 Animal Minds & Emotions

+ABI 222 Animal Enrichment

-ABI 126 Animal Minds & EmotionsABI 222 Animal EnrichmentABI 331 Animal Behavior: An Evolutionary Approach
+ABI 331 Animal Behavior: An Evolutionary Approach

 Upon graduation, students may begin using the designation CAFTP, Certified Advanced Feline Training Professional.
 Many of our graduates start their own businesses after obtaining their certificate, working as independent cat trainers and behavioral consultants.
-Other graduates find work in kennels, animal shelters, veterinary practices, animal shelters, veterinary practices, animal control agencies, sanctuaries or other cat-related organizations.
+Other graduates find work in kennels, animal shelters, veterinary practices, animal control agencies, sanctuaries or other cat-related organizations.
 The animal care and service industry, which includes animal trainers, is expected to grow at 15% over the next decade.
 Opportunities in training have never been greater!